seaCatKim/PACE-LIB-R-timeseries/content/post/2020-12-01-part1-working-timeseries-data/index.md

 ## the `.groups` argument.
 ```

-Let's try again our line plot with the summarise data:
+Let's try again our line plot with the summarised data:

 ```r